Acura MDX Vs. Toyota Highlander: Specs, Size, MPG, Hybrid

 Acura MDX vs. Toyota Highlander Performance Specs & Handling

 The Toyota Highlander vs. Acura MDX 0-60 mph showdown is, as you'd expect from these specs, overwhelmingly won by the MDX.
-The Acura model, with its standard engine, leaps from zero to 60 mph in 6.4 seconds;1 the standard-engine Highlander takes 7.2 seconds to go from zero to 60 mph.2
+The Acura model, with its standard engine, leaps from zero to 60 mph in 6.4 seconds,1 whereas the standard-engine Highlander takes 7.2 seconds to go from zero to 60 mph.2

-So, when comparing the 2024 Acura MDX vs. Toyota Highlander, keep in mind that the Acura MDX is made for drivers who care about both luxury and performance thrills, while the Highlander is, arguably, made for those who see their SUV as just an appliance to get them to their destination.
+So, when comparing the 2025 Acura MDX vs. Toyota Highlander, keep in mind that the Acura MDX is made for drivers who care about both luxury and performance thrills, while the Highlander is, arguably, made for those who see their SUV as just an appliance to get them to their destination.
 This is especially true when considering their upgraded specs.

 The Acura MDX has the available Type S trim, which installs a 355-horsepower 3.0-liter turbo V-6 and thorough drivetrain enhancements to achieve a 5.5-second 0-60 mph time1 and even sharper handling.
 The Highlander, meanwhile, has an available hybrid powertrain that drops power to a paltry 243 horsepower, running a 7.3-second 0-60 mph time.2